jasonm23/emacs-remember-theme/README.md

 remembers the current theme when Emacs closes, and loads it again when you start up (clearing any other loaded themes first.)

+If you have things you'd like to run after the theme has loaded, use the hook provided, 'remember-theme-after-load-hook (see add-hook if you haven't used hooks before.

 ## Installation

 Install from the marmalade repo via elpa/pacakge.el, and everything